Returnal review — like beating your head against a fun wall

 If the procedural generation kinda stinks on a run, it almost always feels like a waste of time.
 Because again, you’re not really working toward smaller goals.
 Maybe if you’re lucky, you’ll learn something new, but again, that can feel tedious.

-The worst about this gameplay loop is that whether you have a good build or a bad build, they all pretty much feel the same.
-A strong build will have a lot of HP, strong resistance to damage, a powerful gun, and a bad build won’t have those things.
+The worst aspect of this gameplay loop is that whether you have a good build or a bad build, they all pretty much feel the same.
+A strong build will have a lot of HP, strong resistance to damage, and a powerful gun, and a bad build won’t have those things.
 But all builds still have you shooting and striking and dodging in the mostly the same way.
 Maybe you’ll stumble upon a synergy where your melee does more damage and reduces the cooldown on your alt-fire, but that is rare.
 And again, it still doesn’t actually feel different.

 This lack of variety in the style of play makes every run feel samey, and they begin to blur together.
-That leads to a roteness that made me want to put down the game when I was struggling with the difficulty.
+That leads to a rote feeling that made me want to put down the game when I was struggling with the difficulty.
 I like challenging games, but roguelites need to walk a fine line between familiarity and routine.
 Familiarity is the warm embrace of something that feels like home.
 Routine is boredom, and it is poison for a game like this.

 You almost lost me there

 My low point with Returnal came as I was struggling to get through the second biome.
 The monotony of the runs was getting to me, and I would’ve put the game down if I wasn’t reviewing it.
-Eventually, however, I did get a strong build from the first biome, and that made the second level much easier.
+Eventually, I did get a strong build from the first biome, and that made the second level much easier.
 The build was so strong that I was able to play able to beat the second level’s boss on my first attempt.
 And yet, if I were to tell you what makes this set of equipment special, I would say that the gun does a lot of damage and my defense is really strong.

 Now, I did make the decisions along the way to get those traits, but this is how you talk about gear in a looter shooter.
 But it’s completely forgettable in this context — beyond recognizing that doing a lot of damage and being able to take a lot of damage makes the game easier.
 I now plan replicate this build on every run, and if the world doesn’t give me the necessary gear to do that, I’m going to feel like it’s wasting my time again.